 - Overturned vehicle (11%)

 - Head-on collision (6%)

-Motorcycle accident attorneys at the Salamati Law Firm will look into all the factors that may have contributed to a driver’s temporary lapse in judgement, including:
+Motorcycle accident attorneys at Salamati Law will look into all the factors that may have contributed to a driver’s temporary lapse in judgment, including:

 - Cell phone use

 - A history of speeding and reckless driving

 As noted, motorcycle riding is a risky endeavor since the vehicles offer very little protection.
 Even when helmets and proper gear are worn, motorcycle accident injuries are still likely to occur.

 - Traumatic Brain injury